jfxueX/bash/commands/local/sed.md

 A
-"-e" isn't needed in the earlier examples because sed knows that there must always be one command.
+`-e` isn't needed in the earlier examples because sed knows that there must always be one command.
 If you give
 sed one argument, it must be a command, and